 The plant walk-through is also an excellent opportunity to take note of release sources, from individual pieces of equipment within a process to the whole plant.
 Otherwise, important sources of releases can be overlooked, particularly when chemicals go from one medium to another in processing-such as absorption of vapor from an air stream into water.
 This is particularly true of pollution control equipment.
-For fugitive air emissions, sources include valves, fittings, pumps, and compressors.
-These can be counted and recorded for use with emission factors.
+For fugitive air emissions, common sources include valves, fittings, pumps, and compressors.
+These can be counted and recorded during a walk-thorough and later combined with emission factors to estimate releases.
 Evaporation from wastewater treatment and storage tanks also creates fugitive air emissions.
 Sources of point source air emissions include all equipment vents.
-Surface water discharges and releases to land usually come from discrete discharge points that should be identified as well.
+Surface water discharges and releases to land usually come from discrete release/discharge points that should be identified as well.

-Finally, the walk-through is also the time for gathering available data that can be used to estimate potential releases.
-These include data on waste shipped off site, inventory data, discharges monitored for permits, and other hard data that would give amounts or concentrations of specific substances.
-Monitoring data can provide a check to the plant walk-through to see if any streams have been mischaracterized.
-Other data that should be gathered at this point are worker exposure data, accident and spill reports, and other in-house measurements made that can be related to concentration (see Direct Measurement, Part C, section 1 below).
+Finally, the process flow diagram review is also the time for identifying available data that can be used to estimate potential releases.
+These include data on waste shipped off-site, inventory data, discharges monitored for environmental or operating permits, and other data that would give amounts or concentrations of specific substances.
+Monitoring data is useful in providing an independent check to the plant walkthrough to see if any streams have been mischaracterized.
+Other data that should be identified at this point include: worker exposure data, accident and spill reports, and other in-house measurements made that can be related to concentration (see Direct Measurement, Part C, section 1 below).